Security-Onion-Solutions/securityonion-docs/suricata.rst

        - <cpu_2>
        - <cpu_3>

-- Note: To avoid inconsistant Suricata workers being allocated, ensure ``suriprocs`` is removed from under ``sensor:`` or is equivlent to the number of cpu cores being pinned.
+- Note: To avoid inconsistent Suricata workers being allocated, ensure ``suriprocs`` is removed from under ``sensor:`` or is equivalent to the number of cpu cores being pinned.

 - Start sensor processes: